betorvs/sensu-opsgenie-handler/README.md

   sensu-opsgenie-handler [flags]

 Flags:
+      --allowOverride            Using --allowOverride will enable settings from sensu event and it will override OPSGENIE_AUTHTOKEN and OPSGENIE_TEAM environment variables
   -a, --auth string              The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var (no default value)
   -h, --help                     help for sensu-opsgenie-handler -r, --region string            The OpsGenie V2 API URL, use default from OPSGENIE_REGION env var (default value us)